yogmel/angular-notes/README.md

 - Project: [01-databinding](./01-databinding)

-There is a possibility to pass values between parent and child (nested) components.
+By default, properties inside a component are not shared between other ones.
+But, there is a way to pass values between parent and child (nested) components.

 **Passing values down to a child element**